 "I wanted just to be there and just get an insider's sneak peek during that day," Ladd said.

 Being an illustrator gives you the freedom to create, he explained.

 "I enjoy being able to have a living doing something I love: drawing, painting and creating," he said.
 "I carry my sketchbook everywhere I'm going and if I see something that inspires me, I can always draw it and eventually paint it."

 His job also helps bring to life important moments in history.

 Be sure to check out Jeremy's review of March On!
-The Day My Brother Martin Changed the World and a March On! video presentation featuring the artwork London Ladd did for the book!
+The Day My Brother Martin Changed the World.

 For more on the achievements and contributions of African Americans to U.S. History, return to the Scholastic Kids Press Corps' Black History Month Special Report.

 Do you need help picking out what book to read next?
 Find out what Kid Reporters are saying about all the latest books by reading their book reviews in this special report .